Category Archives: France

 The train heading upstream passed right in front of the Brioude weir (left) where I’d be taking out in a couple of days.
 The line then rejoins the Allier at Langeac before heading for Monistrol.
 Soon it enters the wild gorge and looking down at the rapids below I thought… ‘Hang on a minute!’ which, a rapid or two later escalated to ‘WTjoF!?’.

 I recall being unnerved in 2006, but I’m sure they didn’t look this gnarly.
-I realised later that the first 100-m white plume was ‘Le Barraque au Ponnet’, easily recognisable on aerial maps, pictured on above in full winter spate.
-The other WTJ… was ‘La Roche Qui Pleure’ – two of the plus fruitif chutes on this stage (map below left).
+I realised later that the first 100-m white plume was ‘Le Barraque au Ponnet’, easily recognisable on aerial maps.
+The other was ‘La Roche Qui Pleure’ – two of the plus fruitif chutes on this stage (map below left).

 p1290746